-Some wastewater treatment agencies may opt to remove salts at the WWTP before treated effluent is discharged to the southern Delta.
+As discussed above.
+Some wastewater treatment agencies may one day have to remove salts at the WWTP before treated effluent is discharged to the southern Delta.
 Conventional wastewater treatment processes do not significantly remove salts from the wastewater treatment stream.
 To remove salts, a discharger must desalinate treated wastewater effluent.
 Methods to desalinate water at WWTPs include thermal separation, electro-dialysis, and RO.
 RO is analyzed here because it is the most common desalination technology in California and is comparable or less expensive than other desalination methods (e.g., ion exchange, distillation).